hasindu2008/slow5lib/docs/getting_started.md

 ### pyslow5

 Python wrapper for slow5lib or *pyslow5* can be installed using conda as `conda install pyslow5 -c bioconda -c conda-forge` or pypi as `pip install pyslow5`.
-To instructions to build *pyslow5* and the usage instructions are [here](https://hasindu2008.github.io/slow5lib/pyslow5_api/pyslow5.html).
+The instructions to build *pyslow5* and the usage instructions are [here](https://hasindu2008.github.io/slow5lib/pyslow5_api/pyslow5.html).

 ### Current limitations & future work

 slow5lib is a reference implementation for SLOW5 format.
 Depending on the interest from the community, the following limitations could be overcome and more performance optimisations can be performed.
 Open a GitHub issue if you are interested.
 Contributions are welcome.

 - No native windows support: slow5lib works well on Windows through WSL, in fact, this is my primary development environment.
 I am not aware of anyone using native Windows for nanopore bioinformatics.
-However, if needed, (methods used for minimap2)[https://github.com/lh3/minimap2/issues/19] can be adopted.
+However, if needed, [methods used for minimap2](https://github.com/lh3/minimap2/issues/19) can be adopted.
 - Does not support big-endian systems: Big-endian systems are rare nowadays and I do not have access to one to test.
 If necessary, it is a matter of writing a layer that swaps the bytes before/after writing to disk.
 Note: Not to be confused with big.LITTLE architecture which is something else on which slow5lib already works.
 - When running with >64 threads, malloc() calls could reduce the thread efficiency.
-If that is the case, frequent mallocs could be replaced with kalloc in (klib)[https://github.com/attractivechaos/klib].
+If that is the case, frequent mallocs could be replaced with kalloc in [klib](https://github.com/attractivechaos/klib).
 - Aggressive compiler optimisations (e.g.,  -O3) and architecture-specific compiler optimisations (e.g., -march=native) are not used in the makefile.
 These flags will improve performance at the cost of limited portability.
 These could be provided in a separate make target.
 - multi-threaded decompression and parsing could be implemented inside the C library, but for efficiency and portability it is preferred to be done at user-level.
 For python bindings in-built multi-threading is already implemented.